Increasing Ecommerce Sales by 63% in 7 Days Flat

 … but other than watching music videos, people eating, makeup videos, or any of the trending videos online, why is video a good move for your e-commerce store or your website in general?

-Because, if done right, it’ll increase conversions (as I showed you).
+Because, if done right, it’ll increase conversions.
 But, why, though?

 The reason is simple.
 It’s a closer experience to being “there”: touch it, smell it…

 … it gives bits of information to our senses- more than just a picture: you can see a person wearing it (if it’s clothing), a person using it (if it’s a tool), you can feel the “personality” of a brand, see how “you” will look like (that’s for another writing: why we think we’ll look like the models we see wearing stuff or driving nice cars).